Blendify/blender-manual/blender_docs/manual/modeling/curves/introduction.rst

 vertex-level control is more difficult and if fine control is necessary, :doc:`mesh editing </modeling/meshes/editing/introduction>` may be a better modeling option.

-Bezier curves are the most commonly used curves for designing letters or logos.
+Bézier curves are the most commonly used curves for designing letters or logos.
 They are also widely used in animation, both as :doc:`paths </animation/object_path>` for objects to move along and as :doc:`F-curves </editors/graph_editor/fcurves>` to change the properties of objects as a function of time.